ireeus/MyRepo/README.md

-# kodi-repo-generator
+# MyRepo
-This is a piece of software which creates your own kodi repository management system.
+Is a Kodi repository generator which allows to keep selected addons from various locations in a one place.

-It allows to:
+Also it allows to:
 - Create users
-- Add or remove your addons
+- Add favourite  or remove unwanted raddons.
 - Score and comment addons
-- Report addons that voilate copy right licenses (needs developing further) It runs in php environment.
+- Report addons that voilate copyright licenses (needs developing further)

+It runs in php environment.

 License: GNU GENERAL PUBLIC LICENSE.
 Version 2, June 1991

 Installation: